LucianoBestia/chrome_preferences_replace/README.md

 Cargo-make is a utility to write simple "scripts" to use in development.
 I use it to store in one place all the commands that I frequently use in development.
 <https://github.com/sagiegurari/cargo-make>

+## for my Thinkpad computer

+after copying the files, make it executable in Linux `sudo chmod +x chrome_preferences_replace`

+put this action in the win10 scheduler on logon:

+`wsl ~/chrome_preferences_replace/chrome_preferences_replace "/mnt/c/Users/happy guest/Documents/ChromeProfiles/Profile1/Default/Preferences"`

+And after the first trial I crashed the wsl2 somehow.
+Now in `cmd` when I write `wsl` I get the error `The system cannot find the path specified.`
+I didn't do anything special, just started the `wsl` on logon from the Scheduler.
+It looks like there is no way to recover.
+I must unregister and install Debian again.
+What a disappointment.
+And so Microsoft gently pushes people to write a Win exe instead of a linux exe.
+Pretty standard.